Please make yourself at home - Part 1

 An internal landscape is an "imaginary" internalized representation of any type of structures, props, landscaping or scenery that helps your residents & guests interact with each other when they aren't front.
 It also includes what our internal headmates "look like" to themselves or one another when it deviates from what our body looks like.

-In other words, let's use some 3rd person pronouns here.
+In other words, let's create an example situation here.
 You are front.
 If you are busy doing something in the physical world, you may have your "back" to the world behind your eyes.
-Let's say that a man & woman -- a guest and a resident respectively -- are having a discussion.
+Let's say that 2 other system members -- a guest and a resident respectively -- are having a discussion.
 At first you might say they are "inside" and you're "outside" and that they are "behind" you.
 You would refer to them as being inside having a conversation with each other, and you are busy interacting with the outside world.

 And that's probably how easy it is to start having an internal landscape.
 The word Front used in the psychiatric world already implies that multiples have an internal landscape.
 The implied question is "in front of what?"
 The answer really is, "In front of the internal landscape with respect to your eyes/body/face."
 We also refer to "inside" and "outside" -- again concepts borrowed from everyday spacial living.